 ØMQ Manual - ØMQ/4.1.7

-The zmq_connect() function returns zero if successful.
-Otherwise it returns -1 and sets errno to one of the values defined below.
+The zmq_send_const() function shall return number of bytes in the message if successful.
+Otherwise it shall return -1 and set errno to one of the values defined below.

-- The requested transport protocol is not compatible with the socket type.
+- The zmq_send_const() operation is not supported by this socket type.

 - The ØMQ context associated with the specified socket was terminated.

 - The operation was interrupted by delivery of a signal before the message was sent.

 - The message cannot be routed.